Matter-free gravitational collapse and the equivalence principle: Introduction

 The paper is organized as follows.
-In the second section, we consider the regularized Einstein equations and the Klinkhamer metric as one possible stationary solution of this system of equations.
-In the third section, we generalize the stationary Klinkhamer metric to a general non-stationary solution of the regularized equations, describing arbitrary wormhole dynamics within the framework of spherical symmetry.
-In the fourth section, we extend the equivalence principle to matter-free objects, an example of which is a \textit{degenerate} wormhole.
-In the next, fifth section, we directly apply the \textit{extended} equivalence principle, which allows us to reduce the dynamics of a spherically symmetric wormhole to the dynamics of a single test particle in a Schwarzschild gravitational field.
-In the sixth section, we present a well-known solution to the problem of the radial fall of a test particle in a Schwarzschild gravitational field.
-This allows us to obtain a unique solution to the problem of the dynamics of a \textit{degenerate} spherical wormhole under given initial conditions in the seventh section, in particular, a complete solution to the gravitational collapse problem.
+In Sec.
+2, we consider the regularized Einstein equations and the Klinkhamer metric as one possible stationary solution of this system of equations.
+In Sec.
+3, we generalize the stationary Klinkhamer metric to a general non-stationary solution of the regularized equations, describing arbitrary wormhole dynamics within the framework of spherical symmetry.
+In Sec.
+4, we extend the equivalence principle to matter-free objects, an example of which is a \textit{degenerate} wormhole.
+In Sec.
+5, we directly apply the equivalence principle, which allows us to reduce the dynamics of a spherically symmetric wormhole to the dynamics of a single test particle in a Schwarzschild gravitational field.
+In Sec.
+6, we present a well-known solution to the problem of the radial fall of a test particle in a Schwarzschild gravitational field.
+In Sec.
+7, this allows us to obtain a unique solution to the problem of the dynamics of a \textit{degenerate} spherical wormhole under given initial conditions, in particular, a complete solution to the gravitational collapse problem.
 The collapse results in the transformation of the Klinkhamer wormhole into an Einstein-Rosen wormhole.
-In the final, eighth part, we summarize and draw conclusions.
+In the same section, we also examine the consistency between the equations of motion derived from the equivalence principle and the dynamical equations obtained in the Newtonian limit.
+Finally, in Sec.
+8, we summarize and draw conclusions.